Last updated: January 2025

 The services listed below can reduce addressed junk mail—mail with your name on it.
 However, none of these services can stop EDDM (Every Door Direct Mail) addressed to "Postal Customer," "Resident," or "Current Occupant."
 There is currently no legal way to opt out of EDDM.
 That's why we need a Do Not Mail registry.

-While we fight for a comprehensive Do Not Mail registry, you can take steps to reduce the junk mail you receive.
-Follow these steps in order for maximum effect.
+Want to stop junk mail?
+You're not alone—Americans receive an average of 848 pieces of junk mail per household every year, spending up to 8 months of their lives sorting through it.
+While we fight for a comprehensive Do Not Mail registry, you can take steps right now to stop most of the junk mail you receive.
+Follow these steps in order for maximum effect—most people see an 80-95% reduction within 2-3 months.

 OptOutPrescreen.com — Free, official service from the credit bureaus